jp-mess/relative-geometry-article/index.md

 <br>

 **Geometric Priors:** What if we know (beforehand) that all the cameras in this system lie on a ring, like in the diagram above?
 Could we use that information be helpful in estimating the positions of the 6 cameras?
 This is what I would call a "geometric prior", and in real-world applications this is a common scenario because the cameras will be on some sort of rig (or robot).
-It could also be called a "geometric constraint", but that would imply it makes the optimization more difficult, when in reality it makes it easier.
+It could also be called a "geometric constraint", but that would imply it makes the optimization more difficult, when in reality it makes it easier, and the output global error will be lower, since vanilla bundle adjustment works on reprojection error alone, and has no global reference of where to put its output.

 Any relative geometric constraint imposed on the cameras can be implemented as a reparameterization, and it generally makes the optimization more efficient if you have a reasonable prior estimate of that geometry (i.e. you know the ring should be roughly horizontal and above the car, not below it).
 Instead of learning all of the 3D positions of the cameras independently, ceres can learn the 6 parameters for the 3D ring, and then for each camera, simply learn the angle of the ring that each camera falls on.
 This trick can also work for:

 1. Planes, lines, or other geometric shapes with a small number of parameters
 2. Relative distances (enforce all cameras to be the same distance away)